The diurnal cycle and temporal trends of surface winds: Summary and Discussion.

 We also analyzed the trends in DP, wind speed, and wind power during the period 1950--2021; we analyzed these trends over the entire globe, the ocean, the land, and sand dune regions.
-Increasing trends in wind speed were reported in several studies, both based on real data and reanalysis data; these previous studies did not perform the analysis on the ERA5 data using DP and did not focus on dune regions.
+Increasing trends in wind speed were reported in several studies, both based on real data~\cite[e.g.,][]{Young-Zieger-Babanin-2011:global,Young-Ribal-2019:multiplatform,Yu-Zhong-Sun-2020:climatology} and reanalysis data~\cite[e.g.,][]{Wohland-Omrani-Witthaut-et-al-2019:inconsistent, Yu-Zhong-Sun-2020:climatology}; these previous studies did not perform the analysis on the ERA5 data using DP and did not focus on dune regions.
 We find significantly increasing wind activity (as reflected by DP, wind speed, and wind power) over the ocean, especially over the Southern Ocean, less significant increasing trends over land, and even less significant increasing trends over the dune regions.
 We note, however, that in some specific locations, the wind has weakened over the past decades.
 The overall increasing trend may be the result of biases and measurement techniques that have changed over time.
-Yet, previous studies reported increasing wind speed over the ocean, especially over the Southern Ocean, strengthening the validity of our results.
+Yet, previous studies reported increasing wind speed over the ocean~\cite[][]{Young-Zieger-Babanin-2011:global,Young-Ribal-2019:multiplatform}, especially over the Southern Ocean~\cite[][]{Yu-Zhong-Sun-2020:climatology}, strengthening the validity of our results.
 Results that are based on measured NCDC data indicate that the ERA5 underestimates real values, while the temporal trends are more reliable.
 Our results show that the increasing trend in DP over the dunes is weak, most likely indicating no (or weak) significant increase in dune mobility in the past 70 years or so; still, the above is valid on average, such that particular dune regions might experience a decreasing trend in wind activity.
+Winds are associated with pressure gradients, which are closely related to temperature gradients, which are, in turn, related to ocean-atmosphere interactions/oscillations~\cite[][]{Zeng-Ziegler-Searchinger-et-al-2019:reversal}; since the surface temperature has increased over the past decades, and in a spatially uneven manner, the temperature gradients may also have varied, leading to changes in wind activity.

 In a recent study, \cite{Gunn-East-Jerolmack-2022:century} analyzed one of the Climate Model Intercomparison Project (CMIP6) models using different future Shared Socioeconomic Pathway (SSP) scenarios and predicted reduced activity and stagnation during the 21 century of the currently active dunes.
 According to this study, the stagnation process started around 1970.
 These findings are not fully consistent with the results we reported here, that the DP exhibited a slight increase over the dune regions from 1950 to 2021.
 The difference might be due to the different nature of ERA5 and the CMIP6 models, where the former is adjusted to the observed data every several hours while the latter starts from 1850 initial conditions and then integrated forward in time.